Learning to Detect Open Carry and Concealed Object with 77GHz Radar: System Design

-\textbf{Range-azimuth-elevation estimation}: To get a 3D view of a pedestrian subject and their carried object, the range-azimuth-elevation estimation is implemented for radar imaging.
-The imaging result for each frame is a 3D map with the range dimension, azimuth angle dimension, and elevation angle dimension.
+\textbf{Range-azimuth-elevation estimation}: To get a 3D view of pedestrian subjects and their carried object, the range-azimuth-elevation estimation is implemented for radar imaging.
+The imaging result for each frame is a 3D spectrum with the range dimension, azimuth angle dimension, and elevation angle dimension.
 As the range estimation has already been done in the target detection part, the remaining azimuth-elevation estimation processing is continued on the Range FFT output.
-That is, we perform the Angle FFT for azimuth angle estimation and another FFT for elevation estimation.
-The first FFT is implemented across all horizontal elements of the 2D virtual array, while the second FFT is implemented across all vertical virtual elements.
-Details of this workflow are illustrated in Fig.~\ref{fig:prepro}.
+That is, we perform the Angle FFT for azimuth angle estimation and another FFT for elevation estimation on it.
+The first Angle FFT works across all horizontal elements of the 2D receiver array we have in Fig.~\ref{fig:mimo}, while the second FFT works across all vertical elements.
+Details of this workflow are illustrated in Fig.~\ref{fig:prepro}(b).

 \textbf{Clustering and Cropping}: To reduce the size of the input to the network, we crop small cubes from the generated 3D range-azimuth-elevation map based on the location of detections, and only input the cropped cubes to the following prediction network.
 To decrease the total number of cropped cubes, we apply clustering for detections with their localization before the cropping operation.
-We define a parameter $\boldsymbol{\varepsilon}=[\varepsilon_r, \varepsilon_v, \varepsilon_a]$ that specifies how close points should be to each other on range, velocity, and azimuth angle dimension to be considered a part of a cluster.
+A parameter $\boldsymbol{\varepsilon}=[\varepsilon_r, \varepsilon_v, \varepsilon_a]$ is defined to specify how close points should be to each other on range, velocity, and azimuth angle dimension to be considered a part of a cluster.
 It means that if the distance between two detections is lower or equal to this value $\boldsymbol{\varepsilon}$, these detections are considered neighbors.
-The center location of the resulting clusters are taken as the new detections, and for each new detection, crop a cube centered on a specified range, azimuth angle, and zero elevation angle.
-The cube size is $24 \times 24 \times 10$ for this paper.
+The center location of the resulting clusters are taken as new detections, and for each of it we crop a cube centered on the specified range, azimuth angle, and zero elevation angle.
+It is assumed that each cropped cube contains a pedestrian subject with carried object when an appropriate clustering threshold $\boldsymbol{\varepsilon}$ is used.
+The cube size is set to $24 \times 24 \times 10$ to cover most of the region of human body even at close range.